"Smart Market Solutions to Help Your Business Gain Edge over Competitors"

 Based on end user, the market is segmented into airlines, airports, and aircraft manufacturers.

-The airlines segment held the dominating position in 2024.
+The airlines segment held the dominating position with 64.34% of market share in 2026.
 Airlines are modernizing flight operations, crew management, and maintenance through platform services.
 Moreover, airlines are making huge investments in upgrading their IT infrastructure and shifting to cloud solutions, which is driving the growth of the segment.

 • For instance, in 2024, airline IT spend reached about USD 37 billion, while airport IT spend was around USD 9 billion, with most carriers and airports planning further increases.